jaydcollins/post-install-config/README.md

 <br />

 <h2 align="center"> Let's Go!
-OsTicket is now configured and ready for tickets. </h2>
+OsTicket is now configured and ready for tickets. <a href="https://github.com/jaydcollins/ticket-lifecycle">Let's check out the ticket lifecycle. </a> </h2>